Messiah Online FAQs

 Finances

 Messiah summer online courses are an affordable option, discounted by nearly 60 percent as the same courses offered during the academic year.
-The cost for Summer 2022 is $585/credit*.
+The cost for Summer 2024 is $625/credit*.
 There is no technology fee for summer online courses.
 The cost of textbooks and other course materials is incurred separately.

-Students taking BIOL 117, BIOL 418, or CHEM 106 may choose to stay on campus the week of August 8-13.
-Additional fees for housing and meals will apply.
+Students taking BIOL 117, ENGR 215 or CHEM 106 may choose to stay on campus the week of August 12-16.
+Additional fees for housing will apply.
+Meals are not included; students may purchase meals on campus.

 *For costs and fees associated with Dual Enrollment, visit the Dual Enrollment page.

 For students not currently enrolled at Messiah University, payment is due at the time of registration.
-For current Messiah University students, payment is due prior to the beginning of the class start date (May 15, 2022 or July 3, 2022).
+For current Messiah University students and dual enrolled students, payment is due prior to the beginning of the class start date (May 19, 2024 or June 28, 2024).
 You will be billed through the Messiah University Student Financial Services.

 1) The portion of tuition to be refunded to students who withdraw prior to the end of the work day (5:00 pm EST) listed will be as follows.
 The dates and amounts depend upon which part-of-term the student is registered.